 If you’re looking to fund a specific project, here are some crowdfunding sites to explore:

 - Kickstarter.
-Kickstarter is the web’s most widely used crowdfunding platform, so the volume of supporters and knowledge of the brand is its biggest asset.
+Kickstarter is the web’s most widely used and recognized crowdfunding platform, giving your fundraising credibility.

 - Indiegogo.
 If you don’t have a set funding target, you might prefer Indiegogo, which offers a more flexible fundraising goal, letting you receive funds after your deadline.

 - Fundable.
 Fundable lets startups offer equity in exchange for funding, making it a great tool for finding investors.
 Currently, though, Fundable is only available to users in the United States.

 - Crowdcube.
 Crowdcube offers companies that succeed in their fundraising goals exclusive benefits from their partner organizations through its Crowdcube Funded Club.